kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Lesson4_Writing_Simple_CASE_Expressions.md

 SELECT
     DepartmentID,
     COUNT(*) AS TotalEmployees,
-    COUNT(CASE WHEN BaseSalary >= 70000 THEN 1 END) AS HighSalaryEmployees,
+    COUNT(CASE WHEN e.BaseSalary >= 70000 THEN 1 END) AS HighSalaryEmployees,
-    COUNT(CASE WHEN DATEDIFF(YEAR, HireDate, GETDATE()) >= 5 THEN 1 END) AS VeteranEmployees,
+    COUNT(CASE WHEN DATEDIFF(YEAR, e.HireDate, GETDATE()) >= 5 THEN 1 END) AS VeteranEmployees,
     SUM(CASE
-        WHEN DepartmentID = 1 THEN BaseSalary * 1.1  -- IT gets 10% bonus
+        WHEN DepartmentID = 1 THEN e.BaseSalary * 1.1  -- IT gets 10% bonus
-        WHEN DepartmentID = 4 THEN BaseSalary * 1.05 -- Marketing gets 5% bonus
+        WHEN DepartmentID = 4 THEN e.BaseSalary * 1.05 -- Marketing gets 5% bonus
-        ELSE BaseSalary
+        ELSE e.BaseSalary
     END) AS AdjustedSalaryTotal,
     AVG(CASE
-        WHEN IsActive = 1 THEN BaseSalary
+        WHEN IsActive = 1 THEN e.BaseSalary
         ELSE NULL
     END) AS ActiveEmployeeAvgSalary
-FROM Employees
+FROM Employees e
 GROUP BY DepartmentIDID;
 ```